Miles Bronson

-Miles Bronson (July 20, 1812 – November 9, 1883), was one of the first American Baptist missionaries who worked in the state of Assam in northeastern India.
+Miles Bronson (20 July, 1812 – 9 November, 1883), was one of the first American Baptist missionaries who worked in the state of Assam in northeastern India.

 Early life

 Bronson was born in Herkimer County in New York to Deacon Bronson and Rebekah Hall Bronson and was the youngest of five children; he married Ruth Montague Lucas in 1836.

 Mission Work

 Assam

-In 1835, David Scott, the Agent to the Governor General in the North-East Frontier invited American Baptist Missionaries working in Burma (now Myanmar) to come to Assam to spread Christianity and education.
-Rev Nathan Brown and Oliver Cutter were the first to arrive in 1837, and Bronson arrived at Sadiya in Assam on July 8, 1838.
+In 1835, David Scott, the Agent to the Governor General in the North-East Frontier invited the American Baptist Missionaries working in Burma (now Myanmar) to come to Assam to spread Christianity and education.
+Rev. Nathan Brown and Oliver Cutter were the first to arrive in 1837, and Bronson arrived at Sadiya in Assam on 8 July, 1838.
 Brown and Cutter, along with their families, had landed at Sadia with the objective to go to northern Burma and southern China through Sadiya.
-Initially, as part of their mission, they worked among the local people by establishing co-ed schools, writing books in the local languages and preaching Christianity.
-He was prominent in the official recognition of the Assamese language.
+Initially, as part of their mission, they worked among the local people by establishing co-ed schools, writing books in the local languages, and preaching Christianity.
+They was prominent in the official recognition of the Assamese language.

 After staying for almost a year, Bronson left Sadiya and moved to Joypur, Assam, in April 1838.
 At the time, Joypur, with its location on the bank of the Burhi Dihing River, was an important strategic point for the Company Government because of its road link to Burma.
 Joypur also had connections with adjoining towns, including Namsang.
 After the British occupation, the place became important for large-scale tea plantations.

-At Joypur, Bronson opened a school with the help of Captain S.F.
-Hannay.
+At Joypur, Bronson opened a school with the help of Captain S. F. Hannay, the commandant of the Assam Light Infantry.
 Bronson spent his time studying languages of the surrounding tribes, including that of the Noctes and Wanchos.
 The Noctes at the time were concentrated in Namsang, Khonsa and the Liju area in the Tirap district of present-day Arunachal Pradesh.
 The Noctes had close contact with Joypur and frequently visited the area to trade salt.
 Most of these people spoke Assamese.
 Therefore, Bronson chose to work among the Noctes with a vision to go to Burma.

 During this time the Bronsons had six daughters, including Sophie Bronson Titterington, who wrote several books including a short biography of her sister Maria; Maria went on to work at the school her mother had founded and was part of the Women’s Baptist Missionary Society of the West until her death from cholera at the age of 33.